WordPress/gutenberg/docs/how-to-guides/widgets/legacy-widget-block.md

 The Legacy Widget block allows users to add, edit and preview third party widgets that are registered by plugins and widgets that were added using the classic Widgets Editor.

-Third party widgets can be added by inserting a Legacy Widget block using the block inserter and selecting the widget from the block's dropdown.
+Third party widgets can be added by inserting a Legacy Widget block using the Block Inserter and selecting the widget from the block's dropdown.

-Third party widgets may also be added by searching for the name of the widget in the block inserter and selecting the widget.
+Third party widgets may also be added by searching for the name of the widget in the Block Inserter and selecting the widget.
 A variation of the Legacy Widget block will be inserted.

 ## Compatibility with the Legacy Widget block